zohidjondev/SpaceShooter/README.md

 ## Installation
 1. Clone the repository to your local machine: https://github.com/zohidjondev/SpaceShooter.git
-2. Navigate to the project directory
+2. Navigate to the project directory: cd SpaceShooter
 3. Install the required dependencies using pip: pip install -r requirements.txt

 ## Usage